quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MAY attempt 0-RTT after receiving a Version Negotiation packet.

 Though different versions might convey information about versions differently, a client MUST NOT change the set of versions it claims to support.
+In this version of QUIC, the set of versions that a client claims to support is the union of the values in the `supported_versions` and `unsupported_versions` fields.
 Only the determination about server support can change between connections attempts.

 Version negotiation packets have no cryptographic protection.
 Keeping version-related information consistent between versions is critical for